alan-turing-institute/data-safe-haven-team/Reports/ProgressReport-Feb24-Aug24.md

 ###### Progress

+**April-May**

+- Met with finance to restart conversation, was asked to prepare a clear example with numbers.
+Will have a meeting with Fiona next week

+**February-March**

 TRESA has now its own code, people time has been changed in forecast to this code and Azure subscriptions associated to it (although currently covered by core).

 Next step is to formalise the recharge process, projects engaging with TRESA have already been advised there will be a staff related cost in addittion to their specific subscription.

 ##### Review of requirements for security accreditation [37](https://github.com/alan-turing-institute/data-safe-haven-team/issues/37)